ronaldo0010/Mitigating-SYN-Flood/README.md

   -  By handling the 3-way handshake on the firewall side and passing the connection via proxy to server [rfc4987, 2007].

 # Newly added section
-## P4 programmable dataplane
+## P4 programmable data plane
-Programmable dataplanes (PDP) enables network operators with a tool to change/modify the purpose of a network switch.
+Programmable data planes (PDP) enables network operators with a tool to change/modify the purpose of a network switch.

 Traditionally a SDN would handle packet forwarding but with a PDP the hardware gets utilized for this purpose with a significant increase in performance [Jacobs, 2019].

+### PPPP - Alien sounds or revolutionary developer tool?
+P4 is a programming language for controlling packet forwarding planes in network devices.
+It is open source and maintained by P4 Language Consortium (https://p4.org/) and acronym PPPP stands for Programming Protocol-Independent Packet Processors.

 ### Putting the pro in programmable - advantages of PDP
 * Check and modify packet headers s.t custom requirements [Gao, 2021].